emilianvrd/Maneuvers/Fantasy maneuvers/Flourishes.md

 The wall lasts for 1 minute or umtil completely destroyed.

-At 7th level and 15th level, the damage increases by 2d6.
+At 7th level and 15th level, the damage increases by 2d6 and the hit points of the wall increases by 20.

 You can use this Flourish once per day.